Asian Art Museum (San Francisco): Contemporary Art

-Reckoning with Founder's Legacy
+Reckoning with founder's legacy

-Despite founder Avery Brundage's professed goal of creating a "bridge of understanding" between the U.S. and Asia, a deeper inquiry revealed that he held racist, sexist, and anti-Semitic beliefs that entirely contradicted the mission and values of the museum.
-In June 2020, museum director Jay Xu wrote in an open letter to the public that “We must contend with the very history of how our museum came to be,” acknowledging that Brundage “espoused racist and anti-Semitic views” and that the museum must respond to “a society structured around white supremacy.”
+Despite founder Avery Brundage's professed goal of creating a "bridge of understanding" between the U.S. and Asia, a deeper inquiry revealed that he held racist, sexist, and antisemitic beliefs that entirely contradicted the mission and values of the museum.
+In June 2020, museum director Jay Xu wrote in an open letter to the public that "We must contend with the very history of how our museum came to be," acknowledging that Brundage "espoused racist and anti-Semitic views" and that the museum must respond to "a society structured around white supremacy."
 The same year, the museum removed a statue of Brundage from the lobby where it had stood for five decades and launched a thorough re-examination of his controversial legacy.

 Expansion

 In March 2016, the museum announced an expansion project adding more than 15,000 square feet across two levels, including a new 8,500-square-foot pavilion intended to accommodate large works of contemporary art; a 7,200-square-foot rooftop sculpture garden; and the Koret Education Center, a multifunctional classroom for educational and public programming.

 The Akiko Yamazaki and Jerry Yang Pavilion opened in July 2023 with an inaugural exhibition by Japanese art collective TeamLab.
 The East West Bank Art Terrace opened in August 2023; it is the newest and largest rooftop art venue in San Francisco.